Wheel of Time book 3

 I actually wound up changing the lighting setup significantly from what's shown in this photo.
-There's a cool Native American photography instructor working at the camera store near my house, and he suggested using the lights to mimic the sun rather than directly illuminating the scene.
+The photography instructor working at the camera store near my house suggested using the lights to mimic the sun rather than directly illuminating the scene.
 That is, he told me to point the lights at the ceiling, so they would reflect.
 I was skeptical at first, but I tried it and got great diffuse light across the entire scene with almost no glare!
 I plan to use that approach from now on.

 The artwork on this page is copyright 2020 by Richard Martin.
 The source material is copyright by Robert Jordan.

 Feel free to download the images in this gallery and to use them for non-commercial purposes.
-If you wish to re-post them online, you may do so as long as you give me credit by either citing me (Rick Martin) as the artist, linking to this site, and/or linking to my Facebook page.
+If you wish to re-post them online, you may do so as long as you give me credit by either citing me (Rick Martin) as the artist, linking to this site, and/or linking to my Facebook page or my Twitter account.

 I am not affiliated with Robert Jordan in any way.